 Since 1970, the Mallios family has been serving up Greek-style pizza in the heart of Brookline Village.
 “Ninety-nine point nine percent of my customers are repeats: local residents and Brookline High School teachers and students, including the ones who cut class for a slice,” says owner Ernie Mallios.
-The restaurant’s artwork is minimal, but what there is represents the Mallios family’s heritage and hobbies.
+The restaurant’s artwork is minimal, but what is there is represents the Mallios family’s heritage and hobbies.
 Paintings of Greek buildings hang alongside Ernie’s sons’ fishing trophies, and a 150-gallon fish tank anchors the front counter.
 Many customers choose to carry out or order online but there is ample seating inside.
 Be sure to try one of the specialty pizzas, like the Pizza Aleco with shaved steak, sautéed onions and peppers, and chopped garlic.
 You’ll be glad you did.

 Public Library of Brookline